Rxann/lima-client/README.md

 # lima-client

- A client library for the Lima Telemetry Service
+A client library for the Lima Telemetry Project